vearutop/flatjsonl/README.md

 extractValuesRegex:
   ".foo.link": "URL"
   ".*.nested": "JSON"
+# Use keepJSON to list keys with arrays and objects of highly cardinal data,
+#  values would remain as JSON literals instead of being flattened to columns.
+keepJSON:
+  - ".deviceMapping"
 ```

 Parse time is a map of original key to time pattern.
 See https://pkg.go.dev/time#pkg-constants for pattern rules.